MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMCloudDistributionPoint.md

 ```

 ## DESCRIPTION
-The **Get-CMCloudDistributionPoint** cmdlet gets one or more cloud-based distribution points in Microsoft System Center Configuration Manager.
+The **Get-CMCloudDistributionPoint** cmdlet gets one or more cloud-based distribution points in Configuration Manager.

 In Configuration Manager, you can use a cloud service in Azure to host a distribution point for storing files to download to clients.
 You can send packages and apps to and host packages and apps in cloud distribution points.